Battle of Torrence's Tavern: Assault of the British Legion

 Despite lacking support from Cornwallis' main army, Tarleton's cavalry struck immediately upon arriving at the scene, charging into the militia's makeshift camp.
-At the first sign of the British approach, the Patriots attempted to organize a defense under the ad hoc command of Captain Nathaniel M. Martin, who tried to rally the militia to a line behind a nearby rail fence.
+At the first sign of the British approach, the Patriots organized a defense under the ad hoc command of Captain Nathaniel M. Martin, who rallied the militia to a line behind a nearby rail fence.
 There is also evidence that Col. Thomas Farmer and some 300 militia were stationed at the tavern as a secondary defensive line.
-Tarleton claimed to have led the charge by reminding his cavalrymen to "remember the Cowpens".
-The British won in a quick and convincing fashion, dispersing the outnumbered militia units before they managed to complete their rally.
+When Tarleton ordered the charge, he reminded his cavalrymen to "remember the Cowpens".
+The British won in a quick and convincing fashion, dispersing the militia units before they managed to complete their rally.
 Martin was captured in the first few moments of the battle, thereafter leaving the Patriots without any effective tactical command.
-With Patriot forces under the effects of such confusion, Tarleton divided his dragoons into smaller parties, ordering them to chase and further disburse the militia from the area.
+With Patriot forces under the effects of such confusion, Tarleton divided his dragoons into smaller parties, ordering them to chase and further disperse the militia from the area.

-While the battle was a minor engagement, the defense provided some additional time for Greene's main army of regulars to cross the Yadkin River without harassment near Salisbury, which allowed that force to regroup and resupply.
+While the battle was small, the defense provided some additional time for Greene's main army of regulars to cross the Yadkin River without harassment near Salisbury, which allowed that force to regroup and resupply.
 At the time of the skirmish, Greene was at a farm owned by David Carr (sometimes attributed as "Cain"), approximately 6 mi from the tavern.
 Carr's farm had been set as a secondary rendezvous point for the Patriot militia, but none of the expected units rallied to that location following the Torrence's Tavern engagement.
 Upon reaching Salisbury after the loss, and finding nearly 1,700 stands of muskets rusted and in useless condition, Greene reportedly exclaimed: "These are the happy effects of defending the Country with Militia from which the good Lord deliver us!"
 The tavern that stood at the location of the battle was burned to the ground the day after the engagement by the main British army, as it had been operated by the Ann (Bonar) Torrence, widow of Patriot Adam Torrence—a militiaman killed at the Battle of Ramsour's Mill.